-The Group continues to monitor the pandemic's impact on its people, operations and financial position.
-The impact on the Group's results and operations was limited to only certain areas of the business.
+As is the case for many businesses, pandemic conditions have The Group continues to monitor the pandemic's impact on the potential to severely impact the Group's ability to conduct its its people, operations and financial position.
+The impact on business.
+The safety of its people, clients and customers, the the Group's results and operations was limited to only certain areas of the business.
 Strict adherence to COVID-19 pandemic protocols remain in force to protect employees and other stakeholders, and to ensure business continuity.